ib-da-ncirl/yelp_analysis/README.md

 The list of business ids will be read from `business_ids.txt`, and the contents of `yelp_academic_dataset_business.csv` are filtered to exclude photos for businesses not in the id list.
 Similarly, the contents of `photos.csv` are filtered to exclude photos for businesses not in the id list, and of those photos only photos labeled `food` are allowed.
 The actual photos from the `/path/to/yelp_photos/photos` folder will be analysed, and the resultant dataset will be saved to `/path/to/photo_dataset.csv`.

+###### Resize photos in image classification dataset

-Additionally, it is possible to resize the photos using the combination of the `-ps/--photo_size` and `-pfr/--photo_folder_resize` options.
+It is possible to resize the photos using the combination of the `-ps/--photo_size` and `-pfr/--photo_folder_resize` options.
 The addition of:

     -ps 299 -pfr yelp_photos/photos299

 to the previous command will save aspect ratio intact 299x299px copies of the photos to the `/path/to/yelp_photos/photos299` folder.

+###### Generate randomly sampled image classification dataset

+To generate a randomly sampled subset of photos, the addition of the combination of the `-rs/--random_select` and `--so/--select_on` options will do a random sample based on a percentage or fixed number.
+The addition of:

+    -rs 0.2 -so all

+will take a 20% sample of all possible photos.
+E.g.

+    python3 etl.py -d /path/to -bp yelp_dataset/yelp_academic_dataset_business.csv -pi yelp_photos/photos.csv -pf yelp_photos/photos -bi business_ids.txt -rs 0.2 -so business_id -obi business_ids_biz20.txt -ops photo_dataset_biz20.csv -mx pin:label=food

+Whereas:

+    -rs 5000 -so business_id

+will take a sample of 5000 businesses and generate a dataset from the photos related to those businesses.
+E.g.

+    python3 etl.py -d /path/to -bp yelp_dataset/yelp_academic_dataset_business.csv -pi yelp_photos/photos.csv -pf yelp_photos/photos -bi business_ids.txt -rs 0.2 -so all -obi business_ids_biz20.txt -ops photo_dataset_biz20.csv -mx pin:label=food

 ###### Generate resized photos images